 The applicant's Budget Narrative and HUD 424-CBW must relate to the tasks in the SOW, including identifying key team members/staff and partners, consistent with the list provided in Rating Factor 1 who will be responsible and accountable for completing major tasks.

-In addition, the applicant's Budget Narrative should describe the organization's Financial Management Capacity and its Board's role in financial management or oversight.
+The Budget Narrative must describe the organization's Financial Management Capacity and its Board's role in financial management/ oversight.

-The applicant's Budget Narrative must describe the organization's capabilities in handling financial resources, disseminating payments to third parties, e.g., contractors, and maintaining adequate accounting and internal control procedures.
-In addition, applicants with current or prior FHIP grants should provide a list or chart of all HUD FHIP grants since 2020, including the grant number, dollar amount awarded, the amount expended and obligated as of 30 days prior to the date the application is submitted, and a description of the applicant's activities and results (outcomes) achieved in the previous FHIP grant(s).
+The Budget Narrative must describe the organization's capabilities in handling financial resources and its process and capabilities in disseminating payments to third parties (e.g., contractors/ consultants) and maintaining adequate accounting and internal control procedures.

+In addition, applicants with current or prior FHIP grants must provide a list or chart of all HUD FHIP grants since 2020, including the grant number, dollar amount awarded, the amount expended and obligated as of 30 days prior to the date the application is submitted, and a description of the applicant's activities and results (outcomes) achieved in the previous FHIP grant(s).
 Points will be deducted if this section applies to the applicant and the information is not provided.
 Applicants without FHIP grants from FY2020 to the present should so state.